 On 5 May 2021, on behalf of the Sponsor, WNL Limited subscribed for one Class B Ordinary Share at a par value of \notin 0.0001 (the "Founder Share").
 On 25 November 2021, the Founder Share held by WNL Limited was transferred to the Sponsor.
 The Company then issued 3,750,000 Class B Ordinary Shares at a par value of \notin 0.0001 each to the Sponsor and cancelled the Founder Share, resulting in issued share capital for the Company of \notin 375.

-Each Class B Ordinary Share will automatically convert into one Class A Redeemable Ordinary Share on completion of a Business Combination on a one-for-one basis, subject to adjustment pursuant to certain anti-dilution rights in accordance with the terms and conditions set out in the Prospectus under the Promote Schedule.
+Each Class B Ordinary Share will automatically convert into one Class A Redeemable Ordinary Share on completion of a Business Combination on a one-for-one basis, subject to adjustment pursuant to certain antidilution rights in accordance with the terms and conditions set out in the Prospectus under the Promote Schedule.
 There is no contractual obligation for the Company to repay the holders of the Class B Ordinary Shares.
 While the Company may pay dividends, the granting of dividends is at the discretion of the Company and it is not contractually obligated to pay dividends.
 The Class B Ordinary Shares are therefore classified as equity instruments per IAS 32.

-In the event that additional Class A Redeemable Ordinary Shares or equity-linked securities convertible or exercisable for Class A Redeemable Ordinary Shares are issued or deemed issued in excess of the amounts sold in the Offering and related to the completion of a Business Combination, the ratio at which Class B Ordinary Shares will convert into Class A Redeemable Ordinary Shares will be adjusted so that the number of Class A Redeemable Ordinary Shares outstanding upon completion of the aggregate, 20% of the sum of the Class A Redeemable Ordinary Shares outstanding upon completion of the Offering plus the number of Class A Redeemable Ordinary Shares outstanding upon completion of the Offering plus the number of Class A Redeemable Ordinary Shares and equity-linked securities issued or deemed issued in connection with a Business Combination, excluding any Class A Redeemable Ordinary Shares or equity-linked securities issued, or to be issued, to any seller in such Business Combination.
+In the event that additional Class A Redeemable Ordinary Shares or equity-linked securities convertible or exercisable for Class A Redeemable Ordinary Shares are issued or deemed issued in excess of the amounts sold in the Offering and related to the completion of a Business Combination, the ratio at which Class B Ordinary Shares will convert into Class A Redeemable Ordinary Shares will be adjusted so that the number of Class A Redeemable Ordinary Shares outstanding upon completion of the Offering plus the number of Class A Redeemable Ordinary Shares outstanding upon completion of the Offering plus the number of Class A Redeemable Ordinary Shares and equity-linked securities issued or deemed issued in connection with a Business Combination, excluding any Class A Redeemable Ordinary Shares or equity-linked securities issued, or to be issued, to any seller in such Business Combination.